pennacchi/airflow_dbt/readme.md

 - Improve int_fact_orders with data from erp_new_sales_system

 # Tarefas executadas
+- Create stage/erp_new_system sources.yml ✅
+- Create script stg_ for each source ✅
 - Adjust freight value on fact_orders (it is using the entire freight value for each order_detail) ✅
 - Criar tabela de vendas e CRUD ✅
 - Criar tabela de detalhes da venda e CRUD ✅